comunica/comunica/packages/actor-rdf-join-multi-bind/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-rdf-join-multi-bind.svg)](https://www.npmjs.com/package/@comunica/actor-rdf-join-multi-bind)

-An [RDF Join](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join) actor that joins 2 or more streams by picking the one with the lowest cardinality, binding each item with the remaining operations, and recursively resolving those operations by delegating to the [Query Operation bus](https://github.com/comunica/comunica/tree/master/packages/bus-query-operation).
+An [RDF Join](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join) actor that inner-joins 2 or more streams by picking the one with the lowest cardinality, binding each item with the remaining operations, and recursively resolving those operations by delegating to the [Query Operation bus](https://github.com/comunica/comunica/tree/master/packages/bus-query-operation).